Shanghai Travel Guide

 The Four Seasons Hotel Shanghai at Pudong is also a consistently excellent choice.
 If you’re a long-time reader, you know that we love the Four Seasons because we lived at the Four Seasons Hotel in Hong Kong for four years, and the Pudong Four Seasons similarly always exceeds our expectations.
 The rooms have amazing views of the famous buildings of the Shanghai skyline, the pool is luxurious, the service is wonderful, and the food is utterly fantastic.

 TIP: You can search and book luxury hotels in Shanghai with exclusive value-added amenities on my Virtuoso® page.
-If there is a luxury hotel in Shanghai that you’d like to stay at that isn’t listed on my Virtuoso page, please send me your details through this form.

 The Best Places to Eat in Shanghai